JDMullally/FishGame/Fish/Planning/referee.md

 An external interface to help represent our data model for our referee:

+`runGame();`

+`removePlayer();`
+- The signature of this method should be `Color -> GameState`
+    - Color is the color of the cheating player
+    - GameState is a new GameState with that player's penguins removed.
-`removePlayer(Color cheater);` : If an Illegal move is made, the referee is able to remove a player by their color.
-This action should only remove that player's penguins from the game.
+- If an Illegal move is made, the referee is able to remove a player by their color.

-`reportGameOver();`: Should check if the most recent GameState is over and report the winner and cheaters to STDOUT.

-`getRenderableGameState();` : Sends the current GameState to STDOUT as a Json Object to be rendered.

-These three methods used in tandem would allow a Player or Referee to see moves in advance and build out a data structure to represent full games (such as using a list or a tree).
+- This action should only remove that player's penguins from the game.

+`reportGameOver();`:
+- The signature of this method should be `GameState -> Json Element`
+    - GameState is the current Game State
+    - Json Element is one of:
+        - Boolean that indicates that the game is not over
+        - Json Object should have a field with the winner and a field with the cheaters.
+            - The winner will be represented by a Player.
+            - The cheaters will be represented with a Json Array of Player.

+`getRenderableGameState();` :
+- The signature of this method should be `GameState -> Json Object`
+    - GameState is the current Game State
+    - Json Object is a State (defined above)
+- This State allows observers to render the state.